-Fig. \ref{fig:IPR} shows an example of the effectiveness of the Bang-Bang approach to shorten the formation time.
-As in \cite{alana2023formation} the Inverse Participation Ratio, the integral over all the volume of the squared density ---proportional to the interaction term of the energy in Eq.\eqref{eq:GPenergy}---, normalized respect to the initial value, is used as a representation of supersolidity (high IPR implies high localization, typical of the closely packed clusters of the supersolid structures).
-Dark-red and blue solid lines represent the evolution after a single quench to $a_s^c-3.5a_0$ and $a_s^c-1.0a_0$ respectively, while the dashed cyan line is the result of the Bang-Bang scheme with $a_s^{wait}=a_s^c-3.5a_0$ and $a_s^{obj}=a_s^c-1.0a_0$.
-A clear shortening of the formation time is observed, as the total formation time is shorter in the Bang-Bang approach than in the simple quench approach by a factor of around 2 (around 20ms instead of around 50ms).
+Dark-red and blue solid lines in Fig. \ref{fig:IPR} represent the evolution after a single quench to $a_s^c-3.5 \ a_0$ and $a_s^c-1.0 \ a_0$ respectively, while the dashed cyan line is the result of the Bang-Bang scheme with $a_s^{\text{wait}}=a_s^c-3.5 \ a_0$ and $a_s^{\text{obj}}=a_s^c-1.0 \ a_0$.
+A clear shortening of the formation time is observed, as the total formation time is shorter in the Bang-Bang approach than in the simple quench approach by a factor of around 2 (around 20 ms instead of around 50 ms).

 Energywise, as long as no dissipation methods are present, the Bang-Bang scheme is likely to get the system slightly more excited than with a single quench.
 This happens because the energy change of the system after a quench is \cite{alana2022crossing},